Old Town attracts residents with a diverse collection of restaurants, shops and entertainment venues.

-Old Town has evolved into an upscale neighborhood with single-family homes priced well over $1 million and many newer condominiums.
-The community has also edged west in recent years with a number of large redevelopment projects that have brought new life and some more moderately priced housing to the area.
+The upscale neighborhood includes some of the city’s best-preserved historic homes; single-family homes priced well over $1 million and many newer condominiums.
+As the community has edged west in recent years, new development brings moderately priced housing to the area.

 Click on the market snapshot below to view detailed market trends